aljims/ECS-H110M4-EFI/README.md

 ## Not working / Tested:

 * Sleep: Disabled
+* HDMI Audio

 ## Notes:

-Generate your own iMac18,1 SMBIOS.
+* Generate your own iMac18,1 SMBIOS.
 Use the Dortania Guide.
 This EFI contains prebuilt SSDT from https://dortania.github.io/Getting-Started-With-ACPI/ssdt-methods/ssdt-prebuilt.html.
 Using them boots my PC! :D

+* This EFI includes boot chime and GUI bootloader.
+Verbose boot is disabled.
+Feel free to edit the plist.